NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Directory-of-Service/Home/Design/Data-mapping.page.md

 ### Location

-Describe the location from which the service is offered
+Describe the location from which the Healthservice is offered

 <table class="assets">
 <thead>